Rtamaki/Advanced_Lane_Detection4/README.md

     ![Binary Test 4][bin6]
     ![Binary Test 5][bin7]
     ![Binary Test 6][bin8]
+   3.2.1) Transform the image from RGB to HSV color space 3.2.2) For one binary, select only the yellow points.
+In the HSV format, it is more or less between [15, 60, 60] and [30, 174, 250], depending on why kind of yellow you want.
+   3.2.3) Using either RGB/BGR/HSV, select the white points in the image.
+This may have future problems if we try to implement to agorithm to work in the night.
+   3.3.4) Select all points that satisfy either conditions.

   4) From the previous combined binary image, apply perspective transform. (*image_processing.do_perspective_transform()*) 4.1) To get the correct transformation, we need to use the images *straight_lines1.jpg* and *straight_lines2.jpg* to get the 4 points in the lane which we know define a rectangular form.
 Afterwards, we need to specify which format these points if they were seen in bird eye view, and we pass the 2 pairs of 4 points to the function "cv2.getPerspectiveTranform" to get the matrix to warp the perspective.
     4.2) In fact, it is bette to get the perspective transform matrix before, so the pipeline has 1 less step to go through for each image.